-Carl Linnaeus was a Swedish botanist who is credited with the development of the system of binomial nomenclature as well as popularizing the system of taxonomic hierarchy.
+Carl Linnaeus was a Swedish botanist who is often referred to as the father of modern taxonomy.
+He is credited with the development of the system of binomial nomenclature as well as popularizing the system of taxonomic hierarchy.

 Key Term: Kingdom Plantae (Plant Kingdom)

 The plant kingdom is one of the two kingdoms of life proposed by Linnaeus.
-The plant kingdom included immobile organisms that grew from the ground.
+The plant kingdom included immobile organisms that grow from the ground.

 Key Term: Kingdom Animalia (Animal Kingdom)

 The animal kingdom is one of the two kingdoms of life proposed by Linnaeus.
-The animal kingdom included mobile organisms that moved around to seek food.
+The animal kingdom included mobile organisms that move around to seek food.

 Example 1: Recalling Linnaeus’s Classification of Organisms